Changeling Playable Race Guide for DnD 5e

 Book found inMordenkainen Presents: Monsters of the Multiverse, Eberron: Rising from the Last War

-I’d say these are the main benefits of playing a Changeling:
+I’d suggest the following tactics when playing a Changeling:

 Best classes for Changelings